explosion/weasel/docs/tutorial/custom-scripts.md

 > :information_source: **Calling into Python**
 >
-> If any of your command scripts call into `python`, spaCy will take care of
+> If any of your command scripts call into `python`, Weasel will take care of
 > replacing that with your `sys.executable`, to make sure you're executing
 > everything with the same Python (not some other Python installed on your
 > system).
 It also normalizes references to `python3`, `pip3` and `pip`.